 With regard to the concept of making a prima facie case and switching the burden of proof from the plaintiff to the defendant, Richard Epstein has set forth a promising theory of pleadings and presumptions whereby one party who wishes to upset the initial balance must establish a prima facie case that may be countered by a defense, which may be met with a second round of prima facie arguments, and so on.
-See Richard A. Epstein, Pleading and Presumptions, 40 U. CHI.
-L. REV. 556 (1973).
-For its application to the fields of torts and intentional harms, see EPSTEIN, A THEORY OF STRICT LIABILITY, supra note 59; Epstein, Defenses and Subsequent Pleas in a System of Strict Liability, supra note 59; and Epstein, Intentional Harms, supra note 11.
+See Richard A. Epstein, "Pleading and Presumptions," U. Chicago L. Rev. 40 (1973), p.
+556. For its application to the fields of torts and intentional harms, see idem, A Theory of Strict Liability; idem, "Defenses and Subsequent Pleas in a System of Strict Liability"; and idem, "Intentional Harms."